 There is nothing more devastating than the death of a beloved spouse, child, or parent, especially when that death was caused by someone else’s negligence.
-Although we can’t ever make up for the loss of your loved one, we can help you hold the negligent party responsible for their actions and compensate your loved one’s estate.
+Although we can’t ever make up for the loss of your loved one, our Huntsville, AL wrongful death attorney can help you hold the negligent party responsible for their actions and compensate your loved one’s estate.

 A wrongful death claim can also be filed in cases where someone is killed intentionally.
 Because wrongful death lawsuits are filed in civil court rather than criminal court, you can file a wrongful death lawsuit against the party who caused the death even if no criminal charges were ever brought against them.
 You can also file a wrongful death lawsuit even if the party who caused the death was found not guilty of criminal charges.